CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 https://participationsafety.wordpress.com/2016/09/09/toolkit-the-ok-check-in/

 **Pause –** This is how the game stops for safety, emergency, or plot reasons.
-To stop game a player must call out “Pause”.All players must echo the call “Pause” when heard.
+To stop game a player must call out “Pause”.
+All players must echo the call “Pause” when heard.
 All players must look down at the ground and kneel if possible.
 During the pause the person who called it and plot staff will determine the reason for the Pause and handle it appropriately.
 Once the reason for the pause is completed it will be asked if there is any reason the game should not continue.
 If there is, the pause is maintained to fix the new situation.
 If there is no reason the call will go out “3, 2, 1, Start”.
 During a pause players should not look around, gather gear/items, or converse unless it is part of the Pause.

 Thank you – Erika Skirpan for the blog articles, documentation, and policies that were used for the game Velvet Noir.
 They were very helpful in creating this list of mechanics and consent rules.